Missouri Launches Safe Nations App: Governor Kehoe Urges Citizens to Report Suspicious Activity

 Multi Imagers, PYTZ’s and Fish Eyes tend to be the issue in this category.
 The chips are the issue here also.

 AXIS has seen times come down and product is starting to hit the distributors shelves.
 However, their serve time is still as far out as 40 weeks on some of their lines.
 Axis has been switching out chipsets and launching new part numbers to help.
 Avigilon is running up to 24 weeks and has seen some progress.
-Verkada, Hanwa and Bosch have better serve times, but with their more sophisticated cameras they’re still suffering from longer than normal times.
+Hanwa and Bosch have better serve times, but with their more sophisticated cameras they’re still suffering from longer than normal times.
 March Networks has normal serve times for their cameras and recorders and are picking up market share because of it.

 Access Control Systems: Outlook Grade: B